 The same as Nasty, only you just hear a humming noise when you push the button, and there are two buttons beside it that do other, plot-important things.
 Then, a while later, you need to solve a puzzle and check your inventory...
 "Hey, where's all my stuff?"

-Like Cruel, except the button that activates the inorganic vaporizer ray also opens the door that leads to the next area.
+Alternatively, the button that activates the inorganic vaporizer ray is also the one that opens the door that leads to the next area.
 You may or may not be told that the humming noise was separate from the door opening.
-The only way to proceed is to disable the ray by solving another puzzle before you press the button, or stash all your inorganic goods somewhere safe.
+The only way to proceed is to disable the ray by solving another puzzle before you press the button, or stash all your inorganic goods somewhere safe if that is an option.

 Note that dipping below "polite" is considered a design flaw by most design philosophies today.
 Old-fashioned adventure games, notably most Sierra games released before 1992, seldom rise above "nasty".